aseetharam/rcac-bioinformatics/docs/r-packages.md

 For major versions of R, you may have to create a new directory for the packages.
 For example, `local/r_packages/4.4.1` for `R 4.4.1`.
 ```

+### 2. Install packages

-### 2. Install the packages in your custom library:
+Install the packages in your custom library:

 ```bash
 ml purge